Roll20/roll20-character-sheets/Stars_Without_Number_Revised/ReadMe.md

 * Duplicated weapon rolls to new Combat section where Common Rolls used to be.
 * Added ability to add the skill bonus to the damage (Gunslinger etc).
 * Added field for remaining magazines next to ammo.
+* Added chackbox to make sheet only ask for Burst on weapons that can burst.

 ### 1.2.0